christiandoctrine-ai/christiandoctrine.ai/README.md

 You need to split the large text into smaller chunks, typically around 200-2000 characters.
 This is because the model has a maximum context length limit.
 You can split the text into chunks using:

-- Regular expressions to match newline characters
+- Regular expressions to match new line characters
 - Fixed length chunks of a certain number of characters

 #### Embed the text into vectors